janbaer/presentations/serviceworker/serviceworker.md

   - Will be checked with each-request
   - Use version key to make it byte-different
   - Do not cache the service-worker.js on the client side
+- A ServiceWorker is ready on the second visit

 ---